ccamel/awesome-ccamel/README.md

 - [jwagner/simplex-noise.js](https://github.com/jwagner/simplex-noise.js) - A fast simplex noise implementation in Javascript / Typescript.
 - [kentaro-m/auto-assign-action](https://github.com/kentaro-m/auto-assign-action) - An action which adds reviewers to the pull request when the pull request is opened.
 - [kern/filepizza](https://github.com/kern/filepizza) - :pizza: Peer-to-peer file transfers in your browser
-- [kite-org/kite](https://github.com/kite-org/kite) - 🪁 A modern, lightweight Kubernetes dashboard.
+- [kite-org/kite](https://github.com/kite-org/kite) - 🪁 A lightweight, modern Kubernetes dashboard that unifies multi-cluster and resource management, enterprise-grade user governance (OAuth, RBAC, and audit logs), and AI agents in one workspace.
+Not just a tool, but more like a platform.
 - [kitze/mobx-router](https://github.com/kitze/mobx-router) - A simple router for MobX + React apps
 - [koala819/StarterPack](https://github.com/koala819/StarterPack) - A comprehensive web development kit for swift site creation, featuring responsive design, contact form, NextUI components, and Google Analytics integration.
 - [komiya-atsushi/action-enforce-timeout-minutes](https://github.com/komiya-atsushi/action-enforce-timeout-minutes) - Enforces setting timeout-minutes of the workflow jobs to prevent waste of minutes quota.